linqueta/blog/_posts/2019-09-17-healthcheck.md

 [![image]({{ page.image }})]({{ page.repo }})

 In the last Sunday, at 3:00 a.m., I was without sleep and I was already thinking about a way to check if my applications are running without errors, mainly on the nigths.
-I'd searched and I didn't find one that attend my requirements:
+I'd searched and I didn't find one gem to attend my requirements:
   - Easy to plug in a Ruby on Rails application
-  - Simple to configure the route and the http codes in its responses
+  - Simple to configure the route and the http codes
+  - Fast to run (parallelized if possible)

 After this search, I've motivated to create my own library, so I created the gem [rails-healthcheck]({{ page.repo }}) to attend my requirements.
 This gem is open source, so the community can contribute to hold it always updated and without security issues.